Yes, Hyperthyroidism is Treatable

 When you are first diagnosed with hyperthyroidism the goal of treatment is to SLOW down the thyroid.

-This is typically accomplished one of 3 ways (and sometimes a combination are used).
+This is typically accomplished one of 3 ways (and sometimes a combination is used).

 #1.
 Anti-thyroid medication.